My Story

-Since then, I’ve been fortunate to collaborate with some brilliant artists, including Anaiis and Sampha, and I’ve performed at venues ranging from small clubs in Bamako to larger stages, including two shows at the Royal Albert Hall.
-I’ve also played at festivals like Tropical Pressure and Shambala.
+Since then, I’ve been fortunate to collaborate with some brilliant artists, including Anaiis and Sampha, and I’ve performed at venues ranging from small clubs in Bamako to larger stages, including being involved in two shows at the Royal Albert Hall.
+I’ve also played and ran workshops at festivals like Tropical Pressure, WOMAD and Shambala.

 Alongside teaching and performing, I’m developing a project called LOXO – a platform that supports local artists in West Africa through ethically made clothing and collaborative design.
 The goal is to help generate income and visibility for creatives working on the ground, in a way that is practical, sustainable and community-focused.

-My hope with everything I do is to keep supporting the kora world in ways that are meaningful and inclusive – helping students, creating opportunities for fellow players like Mafu Conteh, and building a wider network where this music can continue to grow and thrive.
+My hope with everything I do is to keep supporting the kora world and creatives of all sorts in ways that are meaningful and sustainable – helping students, creating opportunities for fellow players like Mafu Conteh, and building a wider network where this music and art can continue to grow and thrive.